temporalio/proposals/ruby/phase-1.md

     workflow, # workflow class or a name
     *args, # any args to be passed as the input to the workflow
     workflow: {}, # execution options
-    **kwargs # keyword arguments as inputs are also supported ) -> Temporal::WorkflowHandle
+    **kwargs # keyword arguments as inputs will be supported later ) -> Temporal::WorkflowHandle

   # Start the workflow and block awaiting it's completion